 By immersing all the senses, you don’t just drink a Beefeater & Tonic, you experience it.
 The cool condensation on the glass.
 The clinking ice cubes.
 The fizzing tonic.
 The juicy and fragrant fruits.
 The aromatic display of garnish.
 The refreshing juniper on the palate.

 G&Ts are timeless for a reason: they are an experience in a glass.
 In order to do that, a G&T must have all the important elements.
-Starting with the most crucial item: Beefeater gin, then you should have a refreshing tonic, add lots of ice and the final touch, the garnish.
+Starting with the most crucial item: Beefeater Gin, then you should have a refreshing tonic, add lots of ice and the final touch, the garnish.

 But first things first, what is a garnish?